temporalio/samples-python/updates_and_signals/safe_message_handlers/README.md

 # Atomic message handlers

 This sample shows off important techniques for handling signals and updates, aka messages.
-In particular, it illustrates how message handlers can interleave and how you can manage that.
+In particular, it illustrates how message handlers can interleave or not be completed before the workflow completes, and how you can manage that.

 * Here, using workflow.wait_condition, signal and update handlers will only operate when the workflow is within a certain state--between cluster_started and cluster_shutdown.
 * You can run start_workflow with an initializer signal that you want to run before anything else other than the workflow's constructor.
 This pattern is known as "signal-with-start."